General Laws Governing Irregularities

 ASSESSMENT OF A PENALTY

-- A. Right to Assess Penalty
+- A. Right to Determine Rectification

-- The Director alone has the right to assess penalties when applicable.
+The Director alone has the right to assess penalties when applicable.

 Players do not have the right to assess (or waive) penalties on their own